Effective Date: March 3, 2026

 If Customer requires a purchase order ("PO") for payment processing, Customer must provide the PO number at the time of order.
 CivAll will reference the PO number on invoices.
 The terms of this Agreement govern the relationship between the parties regardless of any conflicting terms in a purchase order.

-Unless either party provides written notice of non-renewal at least thirty (30) days before the end of the current Subscription Term, the Subscription will automatically renew for successive periods equal in length to the initial Subscription Term at CivAll’s then-current pricing.
+Unless either party provides written notice of non-renewal at least thirty (30) days before the end of the current Subscription Term, the Subscription will automatically renew for successive periods equal in length to the initial Subscription Term at CivAll's then-current pricing, subject to the renewal price-increase cap in Section 5.6.

 Customer may cancel its Subscription at any time by providing written notice to CivAll.
 Cancellation takes effect at the end of the current billing period.
 There are no early termination fees.